Piloting Copilot, Codex, and StarCoder2: Hot Temperature, Cold Prompts, or Black Magic?: Discussion

-Another evidence of possible recitation comes from the study of Nguyen et al.~\cite{nguyen_empirical_2022}.
-When replicating the results over Leetcode dataset (on a larger set of 300+ problems), we found that our performance of Copilot at pass@1 was inferior to what has been obtained in~\cite{nguyen_empirical_2022}.
-Specifically, performance of Copilot significantly differed for JavaScript (47.3 instead of our 37.3), Java (51.0 vs 46.3), Python (33.7 vs 49.0), C (18.7 vs 28.0), C\# (50.3 vs of 44.3), and C++ (50.7 vs of 45.3).
-After careful investigation, we found that the only difference was an additional comment indicating the link to the Leetcode problem, included at the beginning of the original prompts.
-In Table \ref{table:copilot_nadi_comparaison}, we compare our version of problem formatting (\emph{Copilot standard formatting}), a similar formatting of \cite{nguyen_empirical_2022} on our dataset(\emph{Copilot Nguyen et al. formatting}), and the results of their study (\emph{Copilot Nguyen et al. study}).
+In Table \ref{table:copilot_nadi_comparaison}, we compare our version of problem formatting (\emph{Copilot standard formatting}), a similar formatting of \cite{nguyen-empirical-2022} on our dataset(\emph{Copilot Nguyen et al. formatting}), and the results of their study (\emph{Copilot Nguyen et al. study}).
 The results are dependent on the programming language.
 For Java and C, even with a modification of the formatting, we get worse results than in their study.
 This can be explained by the fact that these languages are compiled, and that the manual correction applied in their study corrects simple syntax mistakes (i.e., missing tokens, such as "(", "\}", etc.).
 For Python, the original formatting was worse than their result, but with their formatting, we get better results than theirs.
 Finally, for JavaScript, our formatting was already getting better results, but their formatting on our dataset allows getting even better results.
 Overall, Copilot can leverage the presence of the link to Leetcode problem when generating programs.
 Stated differently, the links can trigger Copilot to recite existing solutions, thus explaining the unfair improvements.
 We avoid this phenomenon in our study through the systematic removal of links in Leetcode problems.

 From an evaluation point of view, recitation can be a threat to validity.
 In particular, some benchmarks might be too simple, since it simply consists in reciting an existing solution.
-In our study, we have tried to mitigate this threat through the consideration of diverse problems and the removal of links in Leetcode.
+In our study, we have tried to mitigate this threat through the consideration of diverse problems and the removal of links in Leetcode and the inclusion of difficult LeetCode problems.
 More datasets and benchmarks, for which language models have not been trained on, are more than welcome to assess in the future language models.